The p-AAA algorithm for data driven modeling of parametric dynamical systems: Acknowledgements

 \section{Acknowledgements}

 We thank Thanos Antoulas and Cosmin Ionita for providing their code for computing the parametric Loewner approximant.
-We also thank Vijaya Sriram Malladi for providing the parametric beam model studied in \Cref{ex:sriram} and Jiahua Jiang for providing the two PDE examples studied in \Cref{ex:jiahua}.
+We also thank Vijaya Sriram Malladi for providing the parametric beam model studied in \Cref{sec:sriram}.